Welcome to the dark side of the well-favored paradise-sport.

 Safe breath holding

 Wiping out is normal.
-What many beginner surfers do wrong – is that after wiping out they try to reach the surface as fast as possible, which is your body’s natural instinct.
+What many beginner surfers do wrong – is that after wiping out they try to reach the surface as fast as possible, which is your body’s instinct.
 Actually, the more you struggle being underwater, the more oxygen leaves your body leaving you breathless.
-Try to leave calm and don’t panic!
+Try to stay calm and don’t panic!

 Appropriate safety gear